amitsandhel/PA273-Potentiostat-Software/README.md

 10. **BOOK3.csv:** csv file where the data is recorded for pa273_v1.py script.
 11. **Examples:** Folder that contains sample log files and sample recorded data.
 This data can be generated via the simulator parameter or when running the real experiment.
 12. **manuals folder:** Folder containing the manuals to operate the potentiostat in pdf format.

-#Notes of Caution:
-* The simultaor accepts the BIAS command only.
-Adding in any other potentiostat commands will result in the simulator failing.
-However additional commands can be easily developed by the user by increasing functionality of the user.
-* The Simulator class is built within the pa273_v1.py and pa273_v2.py scripts individually.
-Class is called Fake_Serial().
-* The command language file name beastiecommand.csv and the filename BOOK2.csv must not be changed.
-These filenames are opened by py273v2.py and postrun.py scripts respectively.
-* Many spike and concept tests have been commented out.
-User may wish to uncomment them for testing purposes

 #Operating Instructions
 * Read the pdf manuals provided on the potentiostat to fully understand all the commands available and how to operate the potentiostat.